 The Conference Interpreting MA prepares you for work as a professional conference interpreter for international organisations and the private market.
-Languages offered include Mandarin, Chinese, French, English, German, Italian, Japanese, Polish, Romanian, Russian and Spanish.
+Languages offered include Mandarin, French, English, German, Italian, Japanese, Polish, Russian and Spanish.
 You'll benefit from work placements, site visits and dummy booth practice at the European Commission, the Court of Justice of the European Union and United Nations (Geneva and Vienna).
 Our state-of-the-art interpreting suite is equipped with digital facilities for interpreting practice, virtual classes and web streaming.

 All simultaneous interpreting activities take place in the fully digital interpreting suite which also offers the latest multimedia facilities for virtual classes, recording of interpreting performances, as well as original speeches for student practice.

 You'll be able to practice interpreting in professional situations, including guided walks around London using the mobile interpreting system.
 Places you'll visit can include the Bank of England, Lloyd's of London, Buckingham Palace and the Barbican Centre.
 As well as opportunities to practice your translation skills locally, you'll also have the possibility of translating meetings from the United Nations (Geneva), the Court of Justice at the European Commission (Brussels) and more.

 The course modules are designed to prepare you to work as professional conference interpreters on the private market, for commercial organisations or large international institutions.
 The course also includes a strong reflective element present during interpreting performances such as the mock conferences and language specific tutorials.
 The dissertation offers the possibility to reflect on personal interpreting performance or research the interpreting field.